What is my actual return?

 In 2023, you received €800 in interest.
 The value of your cryptocurrencies dropped by €1,200.

 €800 - €1,200 = - €400.
-Because this is a negative amount, your actual return for 2023 is set to €0.
+A negative amount means that you did not have any actual return, so we set your actual return for 2023 is set to €0.

 Did your assets change during the year?